lpoaura/GN2PG/tests/README.md

 - db-password (password of the db-user)
 - db-port (port number of the database)
 - export-id (id of the export)
+- nb-threads (number of threads to use for parallelisation)

 ### Before launching tests...
 A Postgresql database must be running on the port which will be specified.